zurichat/Documentation/docs/search_result_guidelines.md

 ```
 ### Entities.

-There are three standared search entity types; User, Message and Others.
+There are three search entity types; User, Message and Others.
 The entity to be rendered in the data array of searched_item_object is dependent on the plugin, but the plugin can only render one of the three defined entity types.
 The schema below gives context to the three entity types.

 ```
  - User: